Born: 1898, Ipswich.

 John was 12 years old, at School and a part time Milk Boy – Farmer.
 He was a Patient at the hospital.

-John is also remembered on Holy Trinity Church memorial, Ipswich
+John is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 The 2nd Battalion took over trenches near Monchy-le Preux preparation for the attack on Infantry Hill